-Boost the effectiveness of your ads with #TVxTwitter synchronisation
+Boost the effectiveness of your ads with #TVxTwitter synchronization

-The results or our latest study reveal the high impact of ads broadcast simultaneously on TV and Twitter: People who were exposed to both Twitter and TV in a synchronised way show +96% in ad recall, and +33% in purchase intent vs. non-exposed people.
+The results of our latest study reveal the high impact of ads broadcast simultaneously on TV and Twitter: People who were exposed to both Twitter and TV in a synchronized way show +96% in ad recall, and +33% in purchase intent vs. non-exposed people.

-In our “Twitter’s augmented TV” behavioural study published in partnership with iligo research, the behaviour of Twitter users watching TV was analysed in depth, as well as the potential opportunities for TV channels and the benefits for brands using those two media.
+In our "Twitter's augmented TV" behavioral study published in partnership with iligo research, the behavior of Twitter users watching TV was analyzed in depth, as well as the potential opportunities for TV channels and the benefits for brands using those two media.
 The ad effectiveness section showed the success of campaigns led at the same time on both Twitter and TV.

 Twitter is a powerful attention and engagement amplifier for TV.
 The power of the TF1 group’s TV slots coupled with the creative possibilities of Twitter is great news for advertisers”